-The values of properties on GV2022 roll will be applicable from 1 July 2023.
+The values of properties on GV2022 roll were implemented from 1 July 2023.

 Municipal rates are amended at the start of each financial year on 1 July, together with the annual budget approval.

 Rates may also be amended during the financial year should the property be valued in a Supplementary Valuation Roll, due to property status changes.